loki3/flexagonator/docs/atomic-theory.md

 * define a flex named `Ur`
 * the input pattern is `a # [-2,1] / b`
-    * everything to the left of the current hinge is referred to as `a`
+    * everything to the left of the reference hinge is referred to as `a`
-    * the first pat to the right of the current hinge has a pat called `-2` folded on top of a pat called `1`
+    * the first pat to the right of the reference hinge has a pat called `-2` folded on top of a pat called `1`
     * `\` means the next pat is connected to the upper right side of the triangle, with the previous pat connected to the left
     * everything to the right of that pat is referred to as `b`
 * the output pattern is `a # 1 \ 2 / -b`
     * `a` is unchanged
-    * the `1` subpat becomes the first pat after the current hinge
+    * the `1` subpat becomes the first pat after the reference hinge
     * `/` means the next pat is connected to the lower right side of the `1` subpat
     * the `2` subpat is next and has been turned over, since it changed from `-2`
     * `\` means the next pat is connected to the upper right side of the `2` subpat